AlexNolan/WebTB/README.md

 ## Features

-* Adblocker Powered by Ublock
+* Adblocker Powered by uBlock Origin

 ## To Do